usaid-cs/yesterday-i-learned/investing.md

 ### Where

+* Buy the worst house on a nice street that can be fixed up to appeal to buyers.
+Location is key.
+Get it inspected by a professional.
+(Editor note: hahahahaha, inspections, what a fucking joke this market is)
 * A place with lots of trees nearby, but not necessarily right beside you, can lower air pollution, noise, and chances of flood.
 * You won't want a place at an intersection.
 These places have higher insurance premiums because that's where cars commonly crash.

 ### How

 * It is a misconception that you don't pay fees when you buy your first house.
 Not so.
 [You actually pay all the fees](https://youngandthrifty.ca/real-estate-agent-commissions-decoded/) because you aren't selling anything.
 "These fees are worked in the home’s total purchase price.
 The buyer is the one who will be paying off those extra thousands of dollars (plus interest) over the next 25 years."
+* You can borrow money using your first house as leverage, to pay for your second house.
+Quite often this risk is still lower than investing in stocks, but you can end up homeless if you are not careful.

 ## Precious metals

+* [Gold prices are heavily influenced by monetary and fiscal policies](https://www.fool.com/investing/2016/10/13/7-common-factors-that-influence-gold-prices.aspx): if the fed lowers interest rates and/or triggers QE, then both low bond yields and high inflation will drive up the price of gold.
 * [Gold is not a good hedge against inflation](https://www.investopedia.com/articles/active-trading/031915/what-moves-gold-prices.asp), but it is an "okay" diversifier.
 Gold also retains value and purchasing power no matter what civilisation you live in.
 * Gold is not "consumed", so the quantity of gold [used for investments] increases over time.
 This causes devaluation.
 However, since gold is locked up and not consumed, the supply does not increase, either (unless something makes everybody sell gold).
 * [Gold prices tend to be random](https://www.investopedia.com/articles/active-trading/031915/what-moves-gold-prices.asp) relative to the monetary policies at the time.